mincerafter42/mincerafter42.github.io/_posts/2023-06-12-nancy-drew-and-the-e-mail-mysinformation.md

 ---
 title: "Nancy Drew and the E-mail Mysinformation"
 date: 2023-06-12 14:21:22 -0700
+last_modified_at: 2023-06-13 05:56:26 -0700
 ---
 (Thanks to Fabian for that pun)

 So I read <i>Nancy Drew and the E-mail Mystery</i> (1998).
-Of course a book about the Internet from 1998 for general audiences is going to be outdated and assume the reader is unfamilar with the Internet, but what I list here are the instances of outright misinformation in this book.
+Of course a book about the Internet from 1998 for general audiences is going to be outdated and assume the reader is unfamilar with the Internet, and it often has unusual terminology, and the perpetrator's plan could have easily worked with any other file transfer medium, including exchanging physical storage devices in person, and also the mystery was solved by looking at an e-mail's `From` header to find out who it was from, but that's not what this page is about: what I list here are the instances of outright misinformation in this book.
 Enjoy :p

 1. This is not how e-mail works: